Austria–Turkey relations

-Relations exist and have existed between Austria and Turkey and their predecessor states, the Habsburg monarchy and Ottoman Empire respectively.
-The countries (in their predecessor forms) fought as allies during the First World War.
-The countries have since had normal relations, however Austrian opposition to the Accession of Turkey to the European Union has become a point of tension.
+The Austrians and Turks have had relations with each other dating back centuries, from the modern-day Austria and Turkey to their predecessor states, the Habsburg Empire and Ottoman Empire respectively.
+Having fought a number of wars, they fought alongside each other as allies during the First World War before their empires simultaneously dissolved due to their defeats.

+Today, both countries are relatively smaller than their historical empires.
+Relations between the modern-day states are relatively normal, however Austrian opposition — particularly among conservative and right-wing parties — to the Accession of Turkey to the European Union as well as Turkish immigration to Austria has become a point of tension.
+Both countries are members of the Council of Europe.
+Austria is an EU member and Turkey is an EU candidate.
 Turkey is a member of NATO.
-Austria is also not a member of NATO.
+Austria is not a member of NATO.

 The Habsburgs and the Ottomans

-From the middle ages until the twentieth century, today's Austria and Turkey were the core regions within much larger empires.
+From the Middle Ages until the twentieth century, today's Austria and Turkey were the core regions within much larger empires.
 Austria was the seat of the House of Habsburg and Turkey was ruled by the House of Osman (also known as the Ottoman Dynasty).
 The Habsburg and Ottoman states were both large multi-ethnic conglomerations sustained by conquest.
 These rival empires waged frequent wars against each other over control of much Central Europe and the Balkans.

 During its peak, the Ottoman Empire threatened to conquer the Austrian capital of Vienna twice: in 1529 and 1683.
-After the second Ottoman defeat at Vienna and the end of the Great Turkish War in 1699, however, the Habsburgs gained the upper hand, and captured Hungary and Croatia from the Ottomans.
-After these gains, Austria was no longer able to advance into the Balkans, because of the rival influence of Russia, in a stalemate and dispute known as the Eastern Question.
+After the second Ottoman defeat at Vienna and the end of the Great Turkish War in 1699; however, the Habsburgs gained the upper hand, and captured Hungary and Croatia from the Ottomans.
+After these gains, Austria was no longer able to advance into the Balkans; because of the rival influence of Russia, in a stalemate and dispute known as the Eastern Question.

 While Ottoman control in the Balkans declined, the Austrians were not able to annex any new territory until Bosnia in 1908, and even that caused a diplomatic crisis (the Bosnian crisis).
 In the interim, Russia had helped several nationalities in the Balkans to rebel against the Ottomans and create separate nation-states in the Balkans.
 After the culmination of all the changes from the Greek War of Independence (1821–1829) to the Balkan Wars (1912–1913) the Austrian and Ottoman empires no longer bordered each other.
 This allowed both to join the Central Powers as allies during the First World War.
-The defeat of the Central Powers led to the overthrow of both monarchies.
+The defeat of the Central Powers led to the overthrow of both monarchies and the collapse of both empires.

 Austrian and Turkish republics

-Austria currently has normal relations with Turkey.
+Austria and Turkey currently have normal relations with each other.
 However, there are some minor complications.
-Austria, which has approximately 250,000 Turks living there (about 3% of Austria's population), has been at the forefront of blocking Turkey's accession to the European Union.
+Austria, which has approximately 250,000 Turks living there (about 3% of Austria's population), has been at the forefront of blocking Turkey's accession to the European Union, particularly among conservative and right-wing parties such as the Austrian People's Party and Freedom Party of Austria which maintains a significant political presence.